 While HDIRS operates and maintains two diagnostic imaging repositories, hospital members and IHF clients are custodians of the information within them.
 HDIRS maintains continuous, constant contact with members and clients via several committees comprised of the people who use the repository regularly.

 Clinical Advisory Committee

 The Clinical Advisory Committee (CAC) represents the perspective of clinical staff and physicians affiliated with the HDIRS member hospitals.
 The committee provides recommendations pertaining to the standardization of HDIRS clinical processes and operations.
 To ensure data integrity and consistent sharing of data, the CAC reviews the activity of the Standards Working Group and provides input where needed.
 The advisory body also provides input to the Privacy and Security Working Group to assist with ensuring the privacy and confidentiality of patient information for all collection, use, and disclosure of personal health information related to the provision of clinical care, education, and research.

 Joint Operations Committee

-The Joint Operations Committee (JOC) is focused on the successful interoperability of HDIRS and consistent data sharing among member hospitals.
-The committee, made up of eight members, contributes to prioritizing the technical and operational development of HDIRS.
+The Joint Operations Committee (JOC) is focused on the successful interoperability of HDIRS-East and HDIRS-West and consistent data sharing among member hospitals.
+The committee contributes to prioritizing technical and operational development.
 They have an important role in reviewing performance metrics, identifying potential risks, and providing recommendations to working groups.

 User and Standards Working Group

 This group makes recommendations for the standardization of HDIRS business and clinical processes.
-In their work, the committee reviews workflow, policies, system configuration and technical standards; analyzes current processes and develops new ones; works to understand Integrating the Healthcare Enterprise (IHE) standards and apply them wherever possible; and individual committee members oversee HDIRS common standardizations activities within their own sites.
+In their work, the committee reviews workflow, policies, system configuration, and technical standards; analyzes current processes and develops new ones; works to understand Integrating the Healthcare Enterprise (IHE) standards and apply them wherever possible; and individual committee members oversee HDIRS standardization activities within their own sites.

 Privacy and Security Advisory Groups